goncalo22/SkyrimNet-GamePlugin/docs/Large Language Models/Model Agents.md

 ---

+## ⚔️ Combat Evaluation Model

+When the characters are currently engaged in combat, instructs the LLM to prioritize recent combat-related events and dialogue in its responses.
+- Make NPC speech **reactive to active combat**.
+- Emphasize **recent combat-related events** such as:
+  - Enemy actions
+  - Player moves
+  - Damage taken or inflicted
+  - Tactical changes (retreat, push, heal)
+- Maintain immersion by blending **character personality** with **battle context**.

+---

 ## 🧪 Meta Evaluation Model
 Performs **scene-level analysis** to keep interaction flow realistic.
 Use a fast, exact model.
 Its tasks are small and frequent.